rogerkeays/vimjournal/README.md

 See [the source code](https://github.com/rogerkeays/vimjournal/blob/main/vimjournal.kt) for exact operation.

-Being plain text means you don't need too many special tools to work with *vimjournal* log files. `grep` on its own is going to give you a lot of mileage.
-Two particularly useful functions you might want to add to your shell are:
+Being plain text means you don't need too many special tools to work with *vimjournal* log files. `grep` on its own will give you a lot of mileage.
+Two particularly useful functions you could add to your shell are:

     j() { grep -i "|.*$*" $JOURNAL/*.log | less; } # search journal headers
     jj() { grep -i "$*" $JOURNAL/*.log | less; }   # search journal headers and content

 ## Organising Your Logs

 The real power of *vimjournal* comes from organising your information in a way that you can find it.
-Experience shows that the best way to organise information is by type, then by date. *Vimjournal* encourages you to organise your information by date, but it is still possible to end up with a big ball of mud using *vimjournal* if you mix different types of data in one log.
+Experience shows that the best way to organise information is by type, then by date. *Vimjournal* encourages you to organise your information by date, but it is still possible to end up with a big ball of mud if you mix different types of data in your logs.

 It might be tempting to put, for example, all of the information for a project in one file, but this would be like organising your kitchen by recipe.
 It's going to be very cluttered if your have more than three or four recipes.
 Organise by type and use tags to cross-reference logs.

-*Vimjournal* is useful for recorded all sorts of types of data.
-For example: time logs, expenses, programming snippets, quotes, dreams, contact information, ideas, links, recipes, reading notes, questions, and observations, and just about anything else you can imagine.
+*Vimjournal* is useful for recorded all sorts of types of data:

+  * time logs
+  * expenses
+  * contacts
+  * code snippets
+  * bugs
+  * ideas
+  * links
+  * blogs
+  * quotes
+  * reading notes
+  * questions
+  * observations
+  * experiences
+  * dreams
+  * just about anything else you can imagine

 ## Known Issues

-  * Syntax highlight doesn't work when the records are folded.
+  * Syntax highlight doesn't work when the expandable records are folded.
   * Compact logs need to use a modeline to turn off code folding.
 This saves creating a new file type.

 ## Related Resources